Details of what information I collect from you, what I do with it and who it might be shared with.

 Although counselling is a confidential arrangement between the counsellor and the client, there may be occasions when I may need to talk to someone else about what you might disclose in therapy.
 This is usually only undertaken in order to ensure you or someone else is kept safe from serious risk of harm and I would hope to gain your consent for this to happen.
 However, this might not always be possible.

-Individuals or agencies I might talk to usually include your GP, the police, social services, emergency services and your next-of-kin.
+Individuals or agencies I might talk to usually include the police, social services, emergency services, medical supports and your emergency contact person.

 Information on what you talk about in counselling might also be shared with the courts, should you be involved in legal proceedings.